spacebasedguy/GoogleGPT4/README.md

 **Note:** This is a simple, minimalistic extension with limited functionalities.
 Feel free to extend its capabilities, add new features, and make improvements!

+## Prerequisites

+To use this extension, you must have beta access to the GPT-4 API.
+If you don't have access, please join the waitlist here: https://openai.com/waitlist/gpt-4-api

 ## Features

 - Automatically injects GPT-4 generated answers into your Google search results